 Perhaps his best moment in a Stoke shirt came in the FA Cup against his former club Bolton.
 Walters carried the ball from his half and got 25 yards out before cutting inside to give himself a yard of space.
 From there, he unleashes a dipping rocket of a strike that bounces on its way past the goalkeeper.
 The goal had significant importance as it sealed Stoke’s first appearance in the FA Cup Final.

 Walters was not a clinical striker.
 He had 495 professional appearances but only registered 94 goals in his 18-year playing career.
 His stats for the Republic of Ireland are impressive, finding the back of the net 14 times in 54 games for his country.
-Walters is currently in the all-time top ten Irish goal scorers, one of the many reasons he is included in our list of the best Irish strikers.
+Walters is currently in the all-time top 20 Irish goal scorers, one of the many reasons he is included in our list of the best Irish strikers.

 9. Shane Long